 Use your phone until you save enough to buy a good camera

 Smartphones these days come with excellent cameras installed.
 A photo taken on a smartphone with the right weather conditions and editing can look as good on Instagram as a photo taken on a professional camera.
-For example, check out this photo of Moraine Lake.
-On the left is a photo taken on my Android phone and edited with a Snapseed app (available for free on iPhones and Androids) and on the right is a photo taken on my Sony a5000 camera and edited with a professional editing program called Adobe Lightroom.
+For example, check out this photo of the Huntington Beach Pier at sunset.
+It was taken on a beautiful summer evening with amazing natural colors and edited on my favorite phone app Polarr.

-Can you tell the difference?
+Would you be able to tell that this photo was taken on my i-Phone?
 As a beginner in photography, it’s more important to understand the basics of photography than to start “gearing up”.
-Save your money, skip the point-and-shoot cameras, and buy an APS-C sensor camera when you’re ready.
+Save your money, practice with your phone, and buy an APS-C sensor camera when you’re ready.

-When trying to shoot outdoors photography, it’s important to start with a basic set of accessories that will make capturing the moment much easier.
+When you’ve purchased your first beginner camera, it’s important to start with a basic set of accessories that will make capturing the moment much easier.

-No matter what camera you choose, these accessories should be in every starter kit:
+No matter what camera you choose, these basic accessories should be in every starter kit:

-A tripod is essential in getting images in low light conditions, such as during sunset and sunrise, or creating smooth water effects such as when shooting waterfalls.
-It also comes in incredibly handy when shooting pictures on your own.
+A good tripod is essential in getting images in low light conditions, such as during sunset and sunrise, or creating smooth water effects such as when shooting waterfalls.
+Having a tripod also comes in incredibly handy when shooting pictures on your own.
+I highly suggest getting a lightweight tripod otherwise you’ll end up leaving it at home or in your car most of the time.
+Instead of getting expensive gear, get the type of gear that you’ll actually end up using.
+For myself, the weight of the gear often plays the deciding role and this tripod is light enough that I don’t mind carrying it around.

 Neutral Density (ND) Filters